pangeo-data/zarr-proxy/README.md

 uvicorn zarr_proxy.main:app --reload
 ```

-Once the proxy is running, you can use it to access a zarr store by using the following URL pattern: `http://{PROXY_ADDRESS}/{ZARR_STORE_ADDRESS}`.
-For example, if the proxy is running on `localhost:8000` and you want to access the zarr store at `https://my.zarr.store`, you would use the following URL: `http://localhost:8000/my.zarr.store`.
+Once the proxy is running, you can use it to access a Zarr store by using the following URL pattern: `http://{PROXY_ADDRESS}/{ZARR_STORE_ADDRESS}`.
+For example, if the proxy is running on `localhost:8000` and you want to access the Zarr store at `https://my.zarr.store`, you would use the following URL: `http://localhost:8000/my.zarr.store`.

 The proxy supports the following HTTP headers: